brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 **Note:** This article contains personal terminology.

 ## The reactive calendar
 This is the application that we are going to write.
-It's a small but complete (kindoff) calendar application that allows us to:
+It's a small but complete calendar application that allows us to:

 - Switch between different viewmodes: day, week, month.
 - Navigate to previous and next days, weeks and months